cLweinrich/monkey-barrel-demultiplexer/README.md

 Hence, I have written this script to search for monomers with a valid barcode pairing within a larger sequence.
 Monomers can then be extracted and sorted as usual.

-(As a sidenote, since the MinION is primarily designed for long read sequencing, **intentionall** joining shorter reads together might produce better results.
+(As a sidenote, since the MinION is primarily designed for long read sequencing, *intentionally* joining shorter reads together might produce better results.
 I haven't tried, but I am curious to know.)

 # Requirements
 The demultiplexing script requires regex and BioPython.
 The full Snakemake pipeline additionally requires Snakemake and VSEARCH.